-- ongoing discussions with the FDA or other regulatory authorities regarding the scope or design of our clinical trials; - failure to conduct clinical trials in accordance with regulatory requirements; - lower than anticipated recruitment or retention rate of patients in clinical trials; - inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities resulting in the imposition of a clinical hold; - o lack of adequate funding to continue clinical trials; or - o negative results of clinical trials.
+- ongoing discussions with the FDA or other regulatory authorities regarding the scope or design of our clinical trials; - failure to conduct clinical trials in accordance with regulatory requirements;

+- · lower than anticipated recruitment or retention rate of patients in clinical trials; - inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities resulting in the imposition of a clinical hold; - · lack of adequate funding to continue clinical trials; and/or - · negative results of clinical trials.

-Phase III clinical trials may not demonstrate the safety or efficacy of our product candidates.
+Phase III clinical trials, where required by the FDA for commercial approval of the Company's Product Candidates, may not demonstrate the safety or efficacy of our product candidates.
 Success in pre-clinical testing and early clinical trials does not ensure that later clinical trials will be successful.
 Results of later clinical trials may not replicate the results of prior clinical trials and pre-clinical testing.
 Even if the results of our pivotal Phase III clinical trials are positive, we and our collaborative partners may have to commit substantial time and additional resources to conduct further pre-clinical and clinical studies before we can submit NDAs or obtain final FDA approval for our product candidates.